wez/wezterm/docs/install/linux.markdown

-WezTerm is available in [AppImage](https://appimage.org/) format; a self-contained single file that doesn't require installation or any special privileges to run.
+WezTerm is available in [AppImage](https://appimage.org/) format; a self-contained single file that doesn't require installation or any special privileges to run, and that is compatible with a wide range of Linux distributions.

 Download and make the file executable and you're ready to run!